-The relationship between sleep and mental health continues to strengthen.
+The relationship between sleep apnea and mental illness and mental health continues to strengthen.
 So many of us experience sleep problems; not feeling rested, not logging enough hours of sleep in general or not sleeping well when we do.
 No way that sounds familiar, right?

-Problems sleeping may be a sign of a sleeping disorder like obstructive sleep apnea (OSA), or a sign of a health condition like depression.
+Problems sleeping may be a sign of a sleeping disorder like obstructive sleep apnea (OSA).
+It can also be a sign of a mental health condition like depression.
 Consider the symptoms of clinical depression: anxiety, excessive sleepiness or insomnia, fatigue, agitation, irritability and lack of concentration.
-Okay, how about the symptoms of OSA: irritability, lack of concentration, excessive sleepiness, insomnia, and fatigue.
+Consider the following symptoms of OSA: irritability, lack of concentration, excessive sleepiness, insomnia, and fatigue.
 If they present in the same way, it stands to reason that clinicians should have a conversation with their patients about both, right?